motion/orbit/projects/blog/src/pages/hello-world/index.md

 - You can explore, correlate, build, script and extend it.
 - You can do all of this without having to give up your data to 3rd parties.

-It's a tall order!
-Orbit doesn't do all of it, yet.
-What does Orbit do?
-Here's a quick demo I recorded today walking through some of the interface:
+Orbit will try and make that possible.
+Here's a quick demo of it as it stands today:

 [video]